 - Rake into Rows: If you’re bagging your leaves, it’s better to rake them into rows instead of piles.
 The leaves can be separated into more manageable portions at the end of the row.

 - Use Leaves as Lawn Fertilizer: Before the snow starts to fall, you can run your lawn mower over the fallen leaves to shred them into tiny flakes.
-They will settle into the autumn grass and decompose into natural fertilizer.
+They will settle into the autumn grass and decompose into a natural fertilizer.

 Not sure what to do with all that natural debris?